thewca/wca-documents/edudoc/organizer-guidelines/budget.md

 # Budgeting a competition

 Budgeting your competition properly is crucial to improving the overall quality and to avoiding any financial loss.
-While budgeting, strive to answer the following questions...
+While budgeting, strive to answer the following questions:

 ## What expenses are there?